PSHE and Citizenship

 -Radicalisation/Extremism

 Also, knowledge, skills and understanding of Global Learning and Citizenship forms part of the curriculum which supports our RE programme of study, Come and See.
 Aspects of PSHE and Citizenship will also be covered within other subject teaching and in special awareness days and weeks.
-In the Foundation Stage, the same themes are taught each year and revisited regularly, as well as following the stepping stones for the Early Learning Goals and different aspects of PSHE and Citizenship will be taught in special days/weeks.
 There will be good work and celebration assemblies which celebrate and reward children from each class in terms of their consideration and citizenship towards others.

 Delivery of Curriculum